-It can be very difficult to choose between a positive displacement pump and a centrifugal one.
+It can be very difficult to choose between a positive displacement pumps and a centrifugal one.
 The differences between these pumps are often not that clear.
-In this article, we take a closer look at the way positive displacement (PD) pumps operate, the unique characteristics of positive displacement chemical pumps and when to use them– making the choice ever so much easier.
+In this article, we take a closer look at the way these pumps operate, the unique positive displacement pump characteristics and when to use them– making the choice ever so much easier.

 How does a positive displacement pump work?

 A positive displacement pump moves a trapped liquid from the inlet to the discharge pipe.
 By creating flow, this produces pressure.
 Because they can transfer highly viscous fluids at high pressure and low flow rates, the efficiency of PD pumps are not compromised or affected by this pressure.

 They’re superior to centrifugal pumps because they can run at any point on their curve (handling difficult conditions where centrifugal water pumps could fail).
 In addition, by operating at lower speeds than centrifugal pumps, these pumps have less shear, allowing gentle operation for shear-sensitive fluids.

 1. Efficiency at increased viscosity

 Centrifugal pumps struggle to pump viscous liquids.
 With positive displacement pumps, their efficiency increases with increasing viscosity.
 Simply put, the thicker the liquid, the less slip there is in the pump (higher viscosity requires more energy to move).
 The performance of the positive displacement pump actually improves under these conditions, because the liquid doesn’t easily slip through the gaps and clearances near the rotors.

 When lower flow is required, a centrifugal pump can run off its BEP, which increases energy usage, negatively impacts performance, and may even damage the pump.